 Or a man with too little time, who had to either choose to coddle his adult long lost children or hope they were mature enough to deal with real life without daddy holding their hand?

 Ultimately, the Emperor suffers from a truly awful case of Depending on the Writer.
 Graham McNeill generally portrays him as competent and benevolent (if flawed), Dan Abnett portrays him as competent but bloodthirsty, while Aaron Dembski-Bowden portrays him as a vicious, needlessly cruel imbecile.
-This is a recurring theme in his writing; fan theory speculates that ADB personally has unresolved father issues.

 The Word Bearers, in "The First Heretic", are revealed to have a "quirk" in their gene-seed that induces extremely strong loyalty in them.
 Several of the characters who are aware of this openly worry about how much of their deep bond to Lorgar is natural and how much is influenced by this gene-flaw that fills them with an intense need for someone/thing to have faith in.